Matthewpco/Greene-Photo-Site/README.md

 ![](https://github.com/Matthewpco/Greene-Photo-Site/blob/master/img/RGP-Site1.png?raw=true)

-# This is Rachel Greene Photography.
-Designed with the client in mind and developed to showcase their work, and lead to a custom contact form to capture leads.
+# This is a custom built Photographers site to showcase their work and lead clients to a custom contact form to capture leads.

 <br>